AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture3.md

 * Syntax: initialize [serial_port] [noflash] [noupdate]

+**Issue** Since I was absent for most of the practical session, it was difficult to catchup things up to speed.

+**Solution**: Rosemary helped with the stuff that she has an idea about.
+Still there were lot more to realize by team members and it took a while to finish up the work as priority was given to the debate preparation.

+**3. Autostart.py configuration** <a name= "Auto"></a>

-To save the python commands:
+* To save the python commands: copy, paste comands into copy/autostart.py in the respective node folder.
-copy, paste comands into copy/autostart.py in the respective node folder.
-Can deploy them later and let execute automatically. if the deply works, you can check it by mc, respective node-> command-> or cat("autostart.py") - It worked perfectly fine for node 3 but not the previous exercise since both node 1 and 2 were involved with the same activities.
+* Can deploy them later and let execute automatically.
+* if the deply works, you can check it by mc, respective node-> command->
+* or cat("autostart.py") - It worked perfectly fine for node 3 but not the previous exercise since both node 1 and 2 were involved with the same activities.
 (Didn't know which to run first, does mqtt command also needs to be saved inside .py file)
+* Asked about that doubt from the lecturer - Reply- mqtt does not involve with python.

+**4. Debate Preparation** <a name= "debate"></a>

+* Topic- Everybody should use Home Automation.
+True or False?

+* Tasks done -

+1. Team gathered up first and decided on the topics and send them for approval.

+* Specific Topics suggested.

+i.
+After reading this article about mobile apps which combine security and home functionality, so I would like to discuss the security (remotely monitoring) and the installation of the system. ii.
+Also, we would like to discuss, the market impact of home and building automation.
+Power consumption by energy saving devices.
+(Article: “Home automation market growth demand and key players to 2015-2025”). iii.
+In “Roseville Eskaton deploys home automation tablets for residents” article, it was stated that senior living apartments will turn into smart homes allowing each resident to manage their day-to-day activities.
+That’s why we want to discuss learning curve and easiness of usage for everyone. iv.
+Variation of the devices which provides security, flexibility, and centralized control.